nagilson/function-mgr/README.md

-# function-mgr
+## function-mgr: Stop Reusing Code

-Elementary code snippet manager that's created using Visual C++ (VS CLI Project.)
+This is a basic code snippet manager created using C++ and Windows Forms.
-Resx files and all other project files are not included.
-This project requires a complete rebuild from cmake (and possibly with use of ReSharpen) if you would like to edit.
-I am working on adding the cmake file soon.
+The original project type is now deprecated in Visual Studio, so the project is discontinued and you will not be able to build it or edit it any further, unfortunately.

-# How to use
+# Usage

-The release folder in src provides an executable that should be easy to work with and run on a windows machine.
+You cannot compile this program, and you must instead use the .exe file provided in the release folder.